FordPipatkittikul/learning_springboot/README.md

 - Managing dependencies between beans (Dependency Injection).
 - Managing the lifecycle of beans (initialization and destruction).

+**Lifecycle of beans**
+    - By default, Spring beans have singleton scope, meaning the same instance is shared across the application
+    - **Protoype scope**: A new instance is created every time the bean is requested

 # Ways to make object spring managed

 1) XML-based configuration